What Is An Open End Mortgage And Should You Consider Getting One?

-An open-end mortgage is also sometimes called a renovation loan.
+An open-end mortgage is also sometimes called a home improvement loan.
 It’s kind of like a mortgage and home equity line of credit (HELOC) rolled into one loan when a property is purchased.
 However, open-end mortgages are a less common type of home loan.

 With an open-end mortgage, borrowers take a loan for the maximum amount they qualify for — even if they don’t need it all to make the real estate purchase.
 The unused portion is available to the borrower after the purchase, but it can only be used to improve the property.
 Borrowers are not charged interest on the unused money until they access it.

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here

 An open-end mortgage often works best when home buyers or investors choose a fixer-upper property that requires serious renovations.
 For instance, let’s say you’re approved to take out a $400,000 mortgage.